PegasusHunter/pylinal/README.md

 ```

 VectorFunc also has a grad attribute.
-Operations will change grad (if it's not None).
+Operations will change grad (if grad is not None).

 ```python
 from math import sin, cos